 Still using a traditional resume?

-As we inch closer to the start of 2018, are you thinking about making a fresh start with your career?
+Are you thinking about making a fresh start with your career?
 With the new year comes new resolutions, renewed interests and for some, a yearning to make a change.
 According to a recent Forbes article, “Despite evolving job search tactics, the traditional resume remains one of the most important tools in the job search toolbox.”

 While locating, creating and applying to positions have never been more creative between various job boards and social media, a traditional resume is likely to be requested at some point during the hiring process.
 But just as the process to apply for a job has become more creative, traditional resumes have evolved as well.

 Use these resume tips to modernize your executive resume in 2019: